AGTTeam/GurrenTranslation/README.md

 Control codes are specified as `<XX>` or `UNK(XXXX)`, they should usually be kept.
 Line breaks are specified as `|` or `<0A>` depending on the file.
 To blank out a line, use a single `!`.
 If just left empty, the line will be left untranslated.
 Comments can be added at the end of lines by using `#`.
-If a line is missing mouth flaps on the sprite, it can be fixed b y adding `[]` at the beginning of the line.
+If a line is missing mouth flaps on the sprite, it can be fixed by adding `[XX]` at the beginning of the line.
+The code needed is different for every character and can be found by analyzing a script file (`tool analyze SCRIPT_NAME.SPC`) with proper mouth flaps for the same bust sprite, 5 bytes before the speech line.
 ## Image Editing
 Rename the out\_\* folders to work\_\* (out_KPC to work_KPC, etc).
 Edit the images in the work folder(s).
 The palette on the right should be followed but the repacker will try to approximate other colors to the closest one.